 Travelers are seen by appointment for enrolled UI students only.
 Please read/complete the Request for International Travel Consult Form.
 Fax/email/deliver the completed form and immunizations (if not current on ISIS) to Student Health by:

 - faxing to 319-384-1703, Attention: TRAVEL

 - delivering to 4189 Westlawn

 A travel nurse will review your medical information/immunizations/travel itinerary and schedule/email your appointment time based on your preference with attached travel information for review prior to your consultation.
 Allow at least two weeks before international travel for your consultation (four weeks if Japanese Encephalitis and/or Rabies pre-exposure immunizations necessary).

 There is a charge for the travel consultation, vaccines and medications.
 Make sure to check with your insurance to determine coverage for international travel vaccines.

 Please become familiar with CDC travel recommendations and read about your specific destination by clicking here.

-Some countries require you to have proof that you received this prior to entering their country.
-Due to an international shortage, our Travel Clinic is currently out of Yellow Fever Vaccine.
-There are other travel clinics in the state that can offer the vaccine.
+Some countries require you to have proof that you received Yellow Fever Vaccine prior to entering their country.
+Due to an international shortage, our Travel Clinic has a limited supply of this vaccine.
 Contact us for information--we encourage you to start you travel plans today!